Mark Felt: Pardon

 During their long careers, Mark Felt and Edward Miller served the Federal Bureau of Investigation and our nation with great distinction.
 To punish them further—after 3 years of criminal prosecution proceedings—would not serve the ends of justice.

 Their convictions in the U.S. District Court, on appeal at the time I signed the pardons, grew out of their good-faith belief that their actions were necessary to preserve the security interests of our country.
 The record demonstrates that they acted not with criminal intent, but in the belief that they had grants of authority reaching to the highest levels of government.

 Nixon sent Felt and Miller bottles of champagne with the note "Justice ultimately prevails."
-The New York Times disapproved in an editorial, saying that the United States "deserved better than a gratuitous revision of the record by the President".
+The New York Times disapproved in an editorial, saying that the US "deserved better than a gratuitous revision of the record by the President".
 Felt and Miller said they would seek repayment of their legal fees from the government.

 The prosecutor at the trial, John W. Nields Jr., said, "I would warrant that whoever is responsible for the pardons did not read the record of the trial and did not know the facts of the case."
 Nields also complained that the White House did not consult with the prosecutors in the case, which was contrary to the usual practice when a pardon was under consideration.